-We interviewed breastfeeding expert Clare Byam-Cook on problems commonly associated with breastfeeding.
+Clare Byam-Cook shares her expert breastfeeding advice in this in-depth interview.
 Clare trained as a nurse and a midwife, working for several years at Queen Charlotte’s Maternity Hospital in London before joining Christine Hill’s antenatal practice in Chiswick, where she taught breast-feeding classes.
 Clare now carries out home or hospital visits to any mother experiencing feeding problems.

 Many mothers experience engorged breasts when their milk first comes in on about day three or four.
 So long as the engorgement is not too severe the best thing is to leave them to sort themselves out, which normally takes a few days.
 But if your breasts become so hard and engorged that it is really painful, you need to do something otherwise you are at risk of triggering off a bout of mastitis.
 Through trial and error, I have discovered the best method is to use a breast pump to express all the milk off both breasts so that they become soft and comfortable.
 The feedback I get from my clients is that this normally solves the problem completely – their breasts do fill up again ready for the next feed but they do not become engorged again.
 If the engorgement does return, you can use the pump one more time to empty your breasts, but if it doesn’t resolve the issue you need to stop expressing otherwise you will over-stimulate your breasts and make things worse.

 Mastitis is a common problem that can affect many mothers, and when it comes to breastfeeding advice, mastitis is a condition that needs to be taken seriously.
 Some mothers get mastitis for no obvious reason but it is often associated with engorged breasts, sore nipples (because infection can travel up through cracked & bleeding nipples) and bad latching, which may prevent the breast being emptied properly.
 If you can avoid any of these problems you are less likely to get mastitis.